nalimuradov/clickbait/README.md

 From these videos, we need to extract the **title**, **thumbnail URL**, **view count**, and **channel subscriber count** for each one.
 The title and thumbnail will be converted into vectors to be used as the features, and the view count will be the label.

-It's clear we need the subscriber count to put the view count into context; a 10 000 view video for a 100 000 subscriber channel is low, but it's high for a channel with only 1 000 subscribers.
+It's clear we need the subscriber count to put the view count into context; a 10 000 view video is low for a 100 000 subscriber channel, but it's high for a channel with only 1 000 subscribers.

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img5.png "Sample data for a video")